spencerkingman-niche/niche-team-name-game/README.md

 This app probably wouldn't have been built if there had not been a relatively easy way to get the names and photos.
 I knew that the photos were on a webpage and could be saved individually, but I did not want to do that.
 I knew that the names could all be typed out as well, but I did not want to do that.

 I went to https://about.niche.com/team and did a File > Save in the browser.
 This downloaded a folder called `Working At Niche – Niche_files`.
 That folder had all of the photos right there!
+And luckily enough, the file names were all in the format: [FIRSTNAME]-[LASTNAME].jpg

+I sorted the filelist by type and deleted everything I didn't need.
+Then I did a Select All (in the Finder), Copy, Paste (in SublimeText).
+And there was a list of everyone's name, on separate lines.
+Using multiple-selection, I was able to duplicate these file-names, and format them (without too much typing) as an array of objects like below.

+    {
+        firstName: 'Aaron',
+        lastName: 'Miller',
+        src: 'Aaron-Miller.jpg',
+        title: '',
+    },

+# Part 3: The React Boilerplate

+Getting the